 Those grippy edges can definitely bite back if you’re not paying attention.
 Float isn’t delivered in spades due to the full camber build.
 Also, and this is an old argument, but the Burton Channel system is a pro for some, and a con for others.
-If you have Burton EST bindings, this is a go, otherwise, the Re:Flex bindings are sweet because you can use them with boards from other brands that possess a typical 4-hole binding pattern.
+If you have Burton EST bindings, this is a go, otherwise, Burton’s Re:Flex bindings are sweet because you can use them with boards from other brands that possess a typical 4-hole binding pattern.

 Key Attribute: Turning Ability

 Why We’re Stoked: After more than twenty years, the Custom’s always a favorite.
-Expectations are high.
-Testers hope to be happily unsurprised by this board.

 Cash Back Amount$47.99